MoonModules/WLED-Docs/docs/soundreactive/Sound-Settings.md

 * **Vivid**  - AGC will quickly adjust to changes in sound input volume.
 Recommended in case you want "more blinken from your LEDs".
 * **Lazy**   - AGC will take some more time before internal gain is adjusted.
 Recommended for GEQ effects, or when listening to music that features strong "dynamics".

+## Sync

+It is possible to fit a mic or line-in connection to a single WLED device and then send the results of the audio processing to other WLED devices on the same network.
+Just set the device with the input to Send and the other devices to Receive

+NOTE: if you see issues with delay or no data at all, you may se better performance if you disable Wi-Fi Multimedia (WMM) Mode QoS on your wifi router

 _to be extended soon_